drostlab/orthologr/README.md

 The `orthologr` package provides interfaces to the following bioinformatics tools enabling orthology detection ([orthology inference](http://link.springer.com/protocol/10.1007%2F978-1-61779-582-4_9)):

+The main function to perform orthology inference is `orthologs()` and internally this function relies on the following interface functions implemented in `orthologr`.

  - [__BLAST__](http://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download]) : Basic Local Alignment Search Tool finds regions of similarity between biological sequences and is also used as underlying paradigm of most fast orthology inference methods.

  There are several interface functions to BLAST+ implemented in `orthologr`